Apply

 “I really enjoy teaching.
 It means that I can participate in the nurturing of artists who have their own voices and who themselves are unafraid to experiment with the unknown, play with uncertainty, succeed through their failures, and share those trials with one another and the world.
 It is an honour to be a part of the academic and early career successes of students with whom I work.

 I see my role as a teacher of visual arts practices as one of mentorship.
-The processes of making art provides a perfect methodology for its teaching.
+The processes of making art provide a perfect methodology for its teaching.
 We look, look away, listen, read, watch, write, putter, labour, construct, deconstruct, analyze, question, poke around in, and experience our engagement with the world of making with acute curiosity.
 My pedagogical approach is guided by these processes and strategies, and my connection with students is underpinned by modelling what it means to be a practicing visual and media artist.
 I draw upon and share my own curiosity in the world, and my own dedication to learning.
 I am eager to explore art with students, to fill them with ideas, to develop their skills, to lavish upon them whenever I can, and to challenge them as often as possible.
 I believe in hard work, preparation, and dedication, and I also believe that art is good, must be had, done, made, given, tweaked, worked on, worked-out, shaken down, made to intervene, and go mainstream all in one breadth.”

 Risa Horowitz, PhD